johnlane/grub/_includes/intro.md

 #### 3. LUKS

-This example opens a LUKS voume.
-This is possible without the extension.
+This example opens a LUKS voume and is the only method supported by upstream Grub.

     insmod luks
     cryptomount hd1,1